The Agent-Cloud link (ACLK) is the mechanism responsible for securely connecting a Netdata Agent to your web browser

 If you passed

---require-cloud to the installer.
-When installation finishes you can claim your
+the installer.
+When installation finishes you can connect your node.

 If you changed the runtime setting in your